 Thankfully there are many good people doing all they can to protect pangolins from extinction.
 This threat is real and very serious.
-Here in Zambia, through Wildlife Crime Prevention’s (WCP) tenacious work in partnership with Department of National Parks and Wildlife (DPNW) many Pangolin have been seized back from poachers.
+Here in Zambia, through Wildlife Crime Prevention’s (WCP), which supports the Department of National Parks and Wildlife (DPNW) Project the Pangolin Project, many Pangolins have been seized back from poachers.
 Conservation Lower Zambezi (CLZ), has been fortunate enough to then release a number of rescued pangolins into the Lower Zambezi National Park.

 Nikita Lyengar from CLZ shares tales of the pangolin and the joy they've brought to the team who were lucky enough to briefly know them:

 "Some arriving in better shape than others after being handled by poachers, and many becoming frequent fliers on Royal Zambezi Lodge flights to facilitate quicker release times, all pangolins that have come through have definitely made their mark on our hearts!

 From the hungry little one who had ants all over his face as he couldn’t eat them quickly enough to the one that climbed half way up a tree and just clung on.
 The one that was so massive we said it was the biggest one we’ve ever seen until the next one came and we were sure this one was bigger!
 From the pangolins that came in pairs, to the energetic ones that tried to climb out of their boxes and the very timid ones that would not uncurl - every single release has been unforgettable.

 Coming in close contact with these pangolins has uncovered that they have character and personalities and we are very lucky to be able to see them return to their wild homes!"